windbench/WEMEP/windconditions/windconditions.rst

 ------------
 Assessment of Wind Resource, Energy Yield and Turbine Suitability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The assessment of the long-term wind resource, energy yield and turbine site suitability is addressed by the IEC 61400-15 [ref], providing a framework for reporting and uncertainty quantification.
+The assessment of the long-term wind resource, energy yield and turbine site suitability is addressed by the IEC 61400-15 [ref] by providing a framework for reporting and uncertainty quantification.
 This standard complements IEC 61400-1 and 61400-3 in the definition of site specific wind conditions.
-We shall use the definitions provided therein on relevant quantities of interest, representative of the design lifetime and defined at hub-height (:math:`z_{hub}`) unless otherwise stated:
+Whenever possible we shall use the definitions provided therein on relevant quantities of interest, representative of the design lifetime and defined at hub-height (:math:`z_{hub}`) unless otherwise stated.

+Wind Resource
+"""""""""""""
 * *Annual average wind speed at hub height* (:math:`V_{ave}`): wind speed averaged according to the definition of *annual average*, i.e. mean value of a set of measured data of sufficient size and duration to serve as an estimate of the expected value of the quantity.
 The averaging time interval shall be a whole number of years to average out non-stationary effects such as seasonality.

 * *Annual wind speed frequency distribution* (:math:`f_{i,j}`): Annual distribution of wind speeds as a function of wind direction *i* and/or wind speeds *j*.